How to Get Rid of Odorous House Ants | Proven and Effective Methods

 Natural Borax Baits | DIY Ant Bait

-To prepare a honey borax bait, mix 1 tablespoon honey and 1.5 tablespoons of borax.
-Apply the paste on a disposable container and place it near the ant trails.
+To prepare a honey borax bait, mix 1 tablespoon of honey and 1.5 tablespoons of borax.
+Apply the paste to a disposable container and place it near the ant trails.

 Prepare a greasy ant bait by mixing 2 teaspoons of borax in 1 teaspoon of peanut butter.
 Put the bait on a lid or tape and place it near the ant trails in order to get rid of the entire odorous house ant colony.